wixplosives/stylable.io/docs/getting-started/nextjs-integration.md

 If your project consumes any 3rd-party Stylable stylesheets, additional configuration is required to ensure that they will be handled by `@stylable/webpack-plugin`:

 1. Add an import to `bundleServerLibs` from `@stylable/webpack-plugin`
-2. Destructure the `isServer` flag in the webpack configuration
+2. Use the `isServer` flag from the webpack configuration context in the second argument
 3. Call `bundleServerLibs` with the webpack `config`, packages to bundle, and the `isServer` flag

 #### Example Configuration: